Skip to main content

 Justification

-PPM (Portable Pixel Map) and PGM (Portable Gray Map) (particular cases of PNM format group) are simplest file formats for RGB (color) and L (greyscale) images, correspondingly.
+PPM (Portable Pixel Map) and PGM (Portable Gray Map) (particular cases of PNM aka Netpbm format group) are simplest file formats for RGB (color) and L (greyscale) images, correspondingly.
 Not surprisingly for this decaying Universe, such a simplicity lead to some adverse consequences:

-lack of strict official specification.
+• lack of strict official specification.
 Instead, you may find words like "usual" in format description.
 Surely, there is always someone who implement this part of image format in unprohibited, yet a totally unusual way.

-unwillingness of many professional software developers to spend their precious time on such a trivial task as supporting simple open format.
-It took years for almighty Adobe team to include PNM module in Photoshop rather than count on third-party developers, and surely (see above) they took their chance to implement a header scheme nobody else seem to use.
-What as to PNM support in Python, say, Pillow, it's often incomplete and/or requires counterintuitive measures when dealing with specific image types (like 16 bit per channel) in rare cases such a support exist.
+• unwillingness of many professional software developers to spend their precious time on such a trivial task as supporting simple open format.
+It took years for almighty Adobe team to include PNM module in Photoshop rather than count on third-party developers (and surely they took their chance to implement a unique header scheme).

 As a result, novice Python user (like the writer of these words) may find it difficult to get simple yet reliable input/display/output modules for PPM and PGM image formats.